 Fares can be of different types, like fees or ancillary products.
 Room rates will be explained later in the Accommodation section.

-Accommodations can be of different types, Rooms or Apartments, for example:
+Accommodations can be of different types, such as rooms or apartments:

-Let’s closer to the fare product data model:
+Let’s look closer at the fare product data model:

 Prices.
 Prices are associated with seat groups, not particular seats.
 When you place the order, the fare product is reserved for you, not a seat.
-Seat can be reserved as well, but that is a separate process.
-THe
+A seat can also be reserved, but that is a separate process.

-Booking class “O” (along with some other letters) means “economy fare”.
-OW stands for “one-way”.
-RT means “return fare”.
+Booking class “O” (along with some other letters) means “economy fare.”
+OW stands for “one-way.”
+RT means “return fare.”
+CAT 6 stands for Minimum Stay.
+All together, they represent a fare.

 Availability.
-The plane has a limited number of seats of different price groups.
+The plane has a limited number of seats in different price groups.
 These price groups are represented by fare products, and availability is represented by hybris StockLevel.
-In the default hybris stocklevel should refer to the warehouse.
-In Travel Accelerator the warehouse is TransportOffering, a schedule.
+In the default hybris, StockLevel should refer to the warehouse.
+In Travel Accelerator, the warehouse is TransportOffering, a schedule.

-The particular vehicle type is represented by ConfiguredAccomodation object.
-You can describe a seatmap via tree-like structure AirCraft->Deck->Cabin->Row->Seat.
+The particular vehicle type is represented by the ConfiguredAccomodation object.
+You can describe a seat map via a tree-like structure: AirCraft->Deck->Cabin->Row->Seat.

 ConfiguredAccommodation describes particular seats.

-It can be assigned to a ticket but it is not involved in the reservation process.
-ConfiguredAccomodation is a particular form of accommodation that is part of an so called accommodation map.
-Accomodation map has a self-explanatory name.
-For aircrafts that is a map of the plane.
+It can be assigned to a ticket, but it is not involved in the reservation process.
+ConfiguredAccomodation is a particular form of accommodation that is part of a so-called accommodation map.
+An accommodation map has a self-explanatory name.
+For aircraft, it is a map of the plane.

 Customers and Travelers